theripper93/theripper-premium-hub/premium-changelogs/spotlight-omnisearch.md

+## Version 0.8.2
+- Fixed typo in api

 ## Version 0.8.1
 - Fixed issue with filters not refreshing correctly on Index reload
 - Added filters\types of system specific document types